-Catherine of Aragon was born at Laredo Palace in Alcalá de Henares on 16th October, 1485, the youngest surviving child of Ferdinand II of Aragon and Isabella I of Castile, whose marriage had united Spain under one rule.
+Catherine of Aragon was born at Laredo Palace in Alcalá de Henares on 16th October 1485, the youngest surviving child of Ferdinand II of Aragon and Isabella I of Castile, whose marriage had united Spain under one rule.
 Through her mother Isabella, she was twice descended from Edward III of England, through his fourth son, John of Gaunt, Duke of Lancaster.
 The Spanish princess's namesake and maternal great-grandmother had been Catherine of Lancaster, John of Gaunt's daughter.
 Her 2 greats grandmother had been another of John of Gaunt's daughters, Phillipa, Queen of Portugal.Catherine of Aragon

 The young Infanta Catherine was betrothed at an early age to Arthur, Prince of Wales, the eldest son of Henry VII and Elizabeth of York and heir to the English throne.
 Henry VII had been haggling with Ferdinand and Isabella for some time regarding the terms of the arranged marriage.
-The main bones of contention being the dowry she would receive and the two fathers deep distrust of each other, based on past experience.
-A final marriage treaty was arrived at in October, 1496, after which a proxy marriage took place.Ferdinand and Isabella of Spain
+The main bones of contention being the dowry she would receive and the two fathers deep distrust of each other, based on previous experience.
+A final marriage treaty was arrived in October 1496, after which a proxy marriage took place.Ferdinand and Isabella of Spain

 The couple were considered of an age to marry in 1501, and Catherine, at the age of fifteen, embarked on the journey to England.
 After an arduous voyage she finally reached her destination on 4 November, 1501, meeting her future husband and his father for the first time at Dogsmersfield Palace in Hampshire and was recieved with much rejoicing.